grafana/loki/docs/sources/api/_index.md

 Params:
 - `query`: A LogQL query string.
 Can be passed as URL param (`?query=<query>`) in case of both `GET` and `POST`.
 Or as form value in case of `POST`.

-`/loki/api/v1/format_query` exposes endpoint to format LogQL queries.
-It returns error if passed LogQL is invalid.
-It is exposed by all the Loki components.
-It's mainly helpful in improving readability and debugging experience of LogQL queries.
+The `/loki/api/v1/format_query` endpoint allows to format LogQL queries.
+It returns an error if the passed LogQL is invalid.
+It is exposed by all Loki components and helps to improve readability and the debugging experience of LogQL queries.

 ## List series